asyncapi/website/pages/docs/concepts/asyncapi-document/adding-bindings.md

 style I fill:#47BCEE,stroke:#47BCEE;
 ```

-This diagram illustrates the structure of an AsyncAPI document and the areas where bindings can be applied.

 ## Server bindings

 Server bindings provide protocol-specific information related to the server configuration.
-For example, if you use Pulsar as your message broker, you can specify tenant name in the server bindings.
+For example, if you use Pulsar as your message broker, you can specify the tenant name in the server bindings.

-Here is a diagram explaining server binding:
+Here is a diagram explaining server bindings:

 ```mermaid
 graph LR